MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/sed.md

 Using BSD macOS version.

-You can't just use `-i`.
-You _must_ provide an argument.
+You _must_ provide an argument for inline.
 Even if it's an empty string for no backup.

-Examples:
+Good examples:

 ```sh
 $ # No backup.